How Much Does a New Roof Cost?

 Your monthly payment could be $99 to $124.

-Based on 8.99% APR for 144 months.
+Based on 8.99% APR for 144 months, no money down financing.

-Factors That Affect The cost of your roof replacement.
+The cost of your roof replacement explained

-The roof of your home is single-handedly the most important part of your home’s exterior, especially in Maryland’s humid climate.
 Not only does it keep the inside of your home dry by keeping the rain out, but it also protects your home from other elements such as snow, wind, wind-driven rains, heavy downpours, and also prevents pests.
 For the roof to work properly, it needs to have all the manufacturer-required underlayments with the main component being ventilation.

-The only exception to not having ventilation is if the roof has an application, like spray foam directly to the rafters.
-Having a well-maintained roof also helps the curb appeal of the home, which can boost the sale price.
 A roof that is in good condition is necessary to keep the home a livable structure and is your first line of defense against the elements.
 Below you will get an idea of how much a new roof will cost with our roofing cost calculator.

 Use our tool to find out how much your roof may cost: